 - Cyber security

-● Data science
+- Data science

-● Information technology and IT project management
+- Information technology and IT project management

-● Business strategy and how it relates to information technology
+- Business strategy and how it relates to information technology

-● Social media and how virtual communities have changed business
+- Social media and how virtual communities have changed business

-● IT governance and management
+- IT governance and management

-Beyond this course, students who follow the Cyber Security Management path will take courses related to mitigating threats and maintaining strong cyber security, managing information security policies and resources, and digital forensics.
+Students who follow the Cyber Security Management path will take courses related to mitigating threats and maintaining strong cyber security, managing information security policies and resources, and digital forensics.